-After notice and an opportunity for a hearing, the Board may renew a permit with a reduced amount of the authorized production if the authorized withdrawal volume is no longer commensurate with reasonable non-speculative demand, or actual production from a well is substantially less than the authorized permit amount for multiple years without any rationale that reasonably relates to efforts to utilize alternative water supplies, conserve, or improve water use efficiency.
-Staff typically conducts an overpumpage analysis every few years, and conducted the analysis in FY 2019, therefore staff did not conduct an overpumpage analysis in FY 2023.
+After notice and an opportunity for a hearing, the Board may renew a permit with a reduced amount of the authorized production if the authorized withdrawal volume is no longer commensurate with reasonable non- speculative demand, or actual production from a well is substantially less than the authorized permit amount for multiple years without any rationale that reasonably relates to efforts to utilize alternative water supplies, conserve, or improve water use efficiency.
+Staff typically conducts an overpumpage analysis every few years, and conducted the analysis in FY 2019, therefore staff did not conduct an overpumpage analysis in FY 2024.

 The District has been actively encouraging alternative source projects to reduce the dependency on the aquifers during drought.
 Staff has collaborated with water suppliers on ASR projects in providing regulatory and technical guidance.
-Staff has been working with the City of Buda on ASR feasibility.
-The Ruby Ranch ASR project was approved and has been in operation since the summer of FY 2021.
-Staff also assisted in assessing the feasibility of Lower Trinity Aquifer for water supply.
+The Ruby Ranch ASR project was approved and has been in operation since the summer of FY 2021 and the City of Buda ASR project was approved in the summer of FY 2024.